lexicHQ/docs/platform-flag.md

 Note that only the UI metadata part is different which is specific to underlying platform.

-By default, the convention is to fallback to `main.ts`.
+By default, the convention is to fallback to `main.js`.
 You can use platform modifier to separate the platform and UI specific logic for a **cleaner** code.